microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaGroup.md

 ```

 ### -DisplayName
-Specifies the display name of the group.
+Specifies a display name for the group.

 ```yaml
 Type: String